 All these events impacted Portuguese cuisine and also left a trace of our cuisine in the world.
 Piri-Piri, our pastry, fios de ovos, tempura, tea, Piri-Piri chicken, Pan de castella are some of the examples of our influence in world cuisine.
 Here we will explore the aspects of Portuguese cuisine in general, but mostly the typical Portuguese foods in particular.

 One of the most important things you need to bear in mind is that Portuguese love food!
 We easily do hundreds of kilometers just to eat a specific dish or go to a particular restaurant.
 Plus, we are always thinking about the next meal – even while eating.
 So, food is a big deal in Portugal!
 It is always a good opportunity to join family and friends on a traditional Portuguese dish.
 Oh, we forgot to mention, to the Portuguese, there’s nothing like the Portuguese food, it’s the best in the world.

 As Portuguese foodies and with extensive knowledge of Portuguese food (we do eat several times a day…), we created this guide to help you understand better the traditional Portuguese cuisine.

 Although Portugal is a very small country, each region has its typical plates creating a huge variety of dishes and an extremely diverse culinary.
 In the North of Portugal, the food is typically heavy – it’s farmer’s food, like Feijoada, Cozido and different kinds of sausages.
 By the coast, fish and seafood are predominant so you’ll see plenty of grilled Sardines, clamshells, and octopus.
 Some of the typical dishes of the south of Portugal are Açorda, Sopa da Pedra, and Xarém.

-Basic ingredients of
+Staple ingredients of

 traditional Portuguese cuisine